tunelo/tunelo/README.md

 ```bash
 $ ./tunelo -keygen server
 ```
+This command creates a private/public key pair with the prefix server: server_public.pem and server_private.pem.
+Do the same for the client

 ## Server Instructions
 Create a copy of the `sudp_config.json` file and modify it as needed: